Spicy Chunky Salsa Recipe

 - 1 teaspoon hot pepper sauce

-- 1. In a Dutch oven, bring 8 cups water to a boil.
+- 1. In a Dutch oven, bring 2 quarts water to a boil.
 Using a slotted spoon, place tomatoes, a few at a time, in boiling water for 30-60 seconds.
-Remove each tomato and immediately plunge in ice water.
+Remove each tomato and immediately plunge into ice water.
 Drain and pat dry.
-Peel and finely chop tomatoes to measure 9 cups.
-Place in a stockpot.
+Peel and finely chop tomatoes to measure 9 cups; place in a stockpot.

 - 2. Stir in remaining ingredients.
 Add water to cover; bring to a boil.
 Reduce heat; simmer, uncovered, until slightly thickened, about 30 minutes.

 Reviews for Spicy Chunky Salsa